ArksEdu/news/README.md

 - get_topArticles - this returns the top 3 articles that have been viewed the most
 - get_topAuthors - this returns the authors in order of popularity
 - get_errorPercentages - this returns the days on which more than 1% of views resulted in an error

+The output of the newsreport.py is available in the newsreportOutput.txt file.
+This output is based on the data in the newsdata.sql file provided by Udacity.